-To inform the People Scrutiny Committee of the outcome of the Ofsted Inspection of services for children in need of help and protection, children looked after and care leavers and Review of the Local Safeguarding Children's Board (LSCB).
+To inform the Cabinet of the outcome of the Ofsted Inspection of services for children in need of help and protection, children looked after and care leavers and Review of the Local Safeguarding Children's Board (LSCB).

-To advise the Committee of the actions taken to date in response to the outcome of the Inspection and Review and of actions which are planned.
+To advise members of the actions taken to date in response to the outcome of the Inspection and Review and to note the Southend Children's Services Improvement Plan.